cichella9/generator-terraform/README.md

 # Details

-Please find more detail about this project at (link)[https://github.com/leewallen/generator-tf-proj]
+Please find more detail about this project [here](https://github.com/leewallen/generator-tf-proj)